MerginMaps/docs/src/gis/supported_formats.md

 If you find out that the <MobileAppName /> doesn't support your format, please open issue at <GitHubRepo id="lutraconsulting/input-sdk" />.

-If QGIS on desktop does not support, open issue at <GitHubRepo id="qgis/QGIS-Mac-Packager" /> for macOS, or <GitHubRepo id="qgis/QGIS" /> for other platforms.
+If QGIS on desktop does not support the format of your choice, open issue at <GitHubRepo id="qgis/QGIS-Mac-Packager" /> for macOS, or <GitHubRepo id="qgis/QGIS" /> for other platforms.

 For support of collaborative editing and versioning of vector data formats, please open issue at <GitHubRepo id="lutraconsulting/geodiff" />.